dbrewster42/Capstone2/src/docs/UPER.md

 9. How to keep King from moving into check
 10. How to declare checkmate
 11. How to castle
-12. I have decided to use libGDX so I must learn that before I can begin on my project
+12. How to undo
-13. I have to use Ecliplse or IntelliJ to use libGDX
+13. I don't know how to use a game library
+14. Add two design patterns
+15. Apply SOLID principles